-Endeavour Holdings Limited is incorporated in the Republic of Trinidad and Tobago and was re-registered under the Companies Act, 1995 on 1 March 2001.
+Endeavour Holdings Limited is incorporated in the Republic of Trinidad and Tobago and was reregistered under the Companies Act, 1995 on 1 March 2001.
 On 22 April 2015, articles of amalgamation were filed with the Company Registry.
 The principal activity of the Company is property rental and real estate holdings.
 Its registered address is Tradezone No.1 El Socorro Extension Road, San Juan.

-The Company had an Initial Public Offering (IPO) that closed on 15 November 2019, and became listed on the Small and Medium Enterprises (SME) stock market of the Trinidad and Tobago Stock Exchange (TTSE) on 12 December 2019.
-884,419 new ordinary shares were issued at the offer price of \$12.50 to the subscribers of the IPO.
+The Company is listed on the Small and Medium Enterprises (SME) stock market of the Trinidad and Tobago Stock Exchange (TTSE).

-2 Summary of significant accounting policies
+2 Significant accounting policies